-The other type of flow transaction is generally referred to as a "co-issue" servicing purchase.
+The other type of flow transaction is generally referred to as a "co-issue" MSR purchase.
 (The agency investors in the loans use different terms for these sales.)
-In a co-issue transaction, the seller may deliver the servicing rights to a buyer simultaneously with the sale or pooling of that loan with a given investor.
+In a co-issue transaction, the seller delivers the MSRs to a buyer simultaneously with the sale or pooling of that loan with a given investor.
 That may be attractive to sellers because it provides a "one-stop shop" for the disposition of the loan asset and MSR.
-The seller never has to service the loan for the investor, and it doesn't need to deal with the multiple steps and interim servicing obligations needed in bulk or mini-bulk sales.
+The seller never has to service the loan for the investor, and the seller doesn't need to deal with the multiple steps and interim servicing obligations needed in bulk or mini-bulk sales.
+Indeed, each of Fannie Mae and Freddie Mac have programs to further simplify and expedite these transactions by facilitating unified data exchange and payment structures, and these programs have become increasingly popular in recent years.

 For a buyer, however, a co-issue sale presents an unusual circumstance in that the buyer does not know what it is purchasing until the loan and MSR have been delivered.
-Because the seller is making decisions on which loans to sell or pool on a day-to-day basis, the seller may not know until the day before a sale which loans will be in or out of a sale.
+Because the seller is making decisions on which loans to sell or pool on a day-to-day basis, the seller may not know what MSRs it has acquired until the time of sale, or even after the sale.
 In addition, in a co-issue sale, the buyer takes over the physical servicing immediately upon the delivery of the loan to the investor, or nearly so.
-There is no interim period of servicing, and all documents and data on the loans have to be transferred very quickly.
+There is no investor-recognized interim period of servicing, and all documents and data on the loans have to be transferred very quickly.

-One final comment on purchases of MSRs for Fannie Mae and Freddie Mac that many readers will be familiar with but may be surprising to new investors in MSRs.
-A buyer of Fannie Mae and Freddie Mac MSRs generally assumes liability to those investors for all of the origination and prior servicing of the related loan.
-Although the buyer had no involvement with the loan prior to the purchase of the MSRs, if there were errors in the origination or prior servicing that results in the investor seeking a repurchase, indemnification or a make-whole payment, the new owner of the MSR is responsible for those liabilities, and Fannie Mae and Freddie Mac will first look to the current owner to satisfy those remedies.
-A buyer of MSRs should, of course, have similar remedies back against the seller of the MSRs under its purchase agreement.
-However, those remedies will be of little use if the seller no longer exists when they remedies are needed.
-This is an especially significant concern in light of the uncertain environment for the economy, interest rates and mortgage lending over the next few years.
+There is one other aspect of purchases of Fannie Mae and Freddie Mac MSRs that many readers will be familiar with but may be surprising to new investors in MSRs: A buyer of Fannie Mae and Freddie Mac MSRs generally assumes liability to those agencies for all of the origination, sale, pooling and prior servicing of the related loan.
+There are some exceptions to that rule, involving what is referred to as a "bifurcation" of those liabilities.
+Those exceptions rely on specific programs or special approvals from Fannie Mae and Freddie Mac, however, and while increasingly popular, "bifurcated" transactions still make up a minority of sales.

+Assuming the parties don't arrange a bifurcated transaction, the buyer of the MSRs inherits responsibility to the investors for all there were errors in the origination, sale, pooling or prior servicing, and Fannie Mae and Freddie Mac will first look to the current owner to satisfy the related repurchase, indemnification and make-whole remedies.
+A buyer of MSRs should, of course, have matching remedies back against the seller of the MSRs under its purchase agreement, but those remedies will be of little use if the seller no longer exists when they remedies are needed.
+This is an especially significant concern in light of the more difficult current economic environment for originators and servicers.

-Subservicing
+7. Subservicing

 The other principal transaction for many MSR owners is a subservicing agreement.
 The MSR owner may, of course, perform the servicing of the loans itself.
-Mere investors in MSRs may prefer not to run a servicing business, opting to instead outsource the day-to-day servicing work associated with the mortgage loans.
-However, unlike using the rotisserie oven of the old infomercial, this is not a "set-it-and-forget-it" operation.
-The owner of MSRs may not simply delegate the servicing obligations to a subservicer and ignore the servicing work.
+Investors in MSRs may prefer to operate a servicing business, opting to instead outsource the day-to-day servicing work associated with the mortgage loans.
+However, the owner of MSRs may not simply delegate the servicing obligations to a subservicer and ignore the servicing work given its economic obligations and the oversight responsibilities imposed by investors and regulators.